Olivia Rodrigo: Achievements

-named her as the "Songwriter of the Year" at the ASCAP Pop Music Awards in 2022 and 2024.
-During 2024, Billboard included Rodrigo among the honorable mentions of its "25 Greatest Pop Stars of the 21st Century" listicle, describing her as "a new-school rock star as much as a pop phenom", and Rolling Stone called her "Gen Z's preeminent rock star".
-In March 2025, Billboard ranked her at number 21 on the "Top 100 Women Artists of the 21st Century" list.
+named her "Songwriter of the Year" at the ASCAP Pop Music Awards in 2022 and 2024.
+In 2024, Billboard included Rodrigo among the honorable mentions of its "25 Greatest Pop Stars of the 21st Century" listicle, calling her "a new-school rock star as much as a pop phenom", and Rolling Stone called her "Gen Z's preeminent rock star".
+In March 2025, Billboard ranked her 21st on its "Top 100 Women Artists of the 21st Century" list.

+Rodrigo's debut album, Sour, was Spotify's most-streamed album in 2021 and is the most-streamed album by a female artist on the platform.
+Of the top five most-streamed songs of 2021, Sours singles "Drivers License" and "Good 4 U" landed at numbers one and four, respectively.
+The former also broke the Spotify record (at the time) for the most-streamed non-holiday track in a single day and the biggest first week for a song.
+It also broke the record for the fastest song to hit 100 million streams.